ampproject/amphtml/extensions/amp-image-slider/0.1/amp-image-slider.md

 reappearing behavior, add the `disable-hint-reappear` attribute to the image slider.

-> Important: This attribute is renamed as `display-hint-once` in Bento Version `1.0`.

 The following example displays an image slider without reappearing hints:

 ```html